-Fuel tank may be pressurized, place one hand over the fuel cap when releasing the cap retaining latch.
+Fuel tank may be pressurized, fuel vapors may be released while removing the fuel tank cap.

-Insert the gas pump spout into the filler neck and fill up fuel tank.
+8. Insert the gas pump spout into the filler neck and fill up the fuel tank.

-To prevent fuel back-flow, fill up tank slowly so the air can escape from the fuel tank.
+To prevent fuel back-flow, fill tank slowly so the air can escape from the fuel tank.

-Stop filling immediately after the release of the gas pump nozzle handle and wait a moment before removing the spout.
+9. Stop filling immediately after the release of the gas pump nozzle handle and wait a moment before removing the spout.
 Do not retract the gas pump nozzle to put more fuel in fuel tank.